Tiiker1/taigrbot-old/README.md

 ## Changelog:

 <h4>05.06.2024</h4>
+- modified github script to use database instead of json file<br>
+- modified imports on main script to support new github script<br>

+<h4>05.06.2024</h4>
 - modified buttons command with following changes:<br>
 - rename for rolemenu command in file and usage<br>
 - rename for add_option to addrole<br>